jgoizueta/nio/README.txt

 Now, if we're using the same default rounding for Nio we will have:
   1E23.nio_write == "1E23" --> true
-Which will make you feel warm an fuzzy.
+Which will make you feel warm and fuzzy.
 But if the system rounding is different we will get one of these ugly values: fmt_inf = Nio::Fmt.mode(:gen,:exact,:round=>:inf) fmt_even = Nio::Fmt.mode(:gen,:exact,:round=>:even)